fxcm/MarketData/README.md

 If you are familiar with Python, we have two scripts that you may use for [Python 2.7](https://github.com/fxcm/MarketData/blob/master/TickData/TickData27.py) and [Python 3.4](https://github.com/fxcm/MarketData/blob/master/TickData/TickData34.py)

+Please use our FXCM [apps](https://www.fxcm.com/markets/trading-tools/trading-apps/) if you want the full data.

 ### Note: